vechain/vechain-docs/start-building/tutorials/account-abstraction/README.md

 Implementation of account abstraction is still a work in progress.
 Hence, this material is subject to change.
 {% endhint %}

-The following is a series of guides on how to implement account abstraction on the VechainThor blockchain.
+A full end to end demo of account abstraction on the VechainThor blockchain is available [here](https://github.com/vechain/account-abstraction-demo).
 For more information regarding account abstraction refer to [account-abstraction](../../../core-concepts/account-abstraction/ "mention").

-The following guides should be run in the sequence that they are presented:

-* Deploy the EntryPoint and Account Factory Contracts to Thor Solo
-* Run an Infintism Bundler
-* Run a Paymaster Contract
-* Configure and Run the Trampoline Wallet